peerlibrary/meteor-pdf.js/README.md

 pdf.js smart package
 ====================

-Meteor smart package for [pdf.js](https://github.com/mozilla/pdf.js), a PDF Reader in JavaScript.
+Meteor smart package for [pdf.js](https://github.com/mozilla/pdf.js), Mozilla's PDF reader built with HTML5 and JavaScript that powers the PDF display in Firefox.

 Adding this package to your [Meteor](http://www.meteor.com/) application adds `PDFJS` object into the global scope, which you can use as defined in [pdf.js API](https://github.com/mozilla/pdf.js/blob/master/src/api.js).